 Ongoing Projects

 CPRE is the evaluation partner for CommonLit’s Office of Elementary and Secondary Education (EIR) project, CommonLit 360: Expanding Access to a Content-Rich Digital English Language Arts Program to Accelerate Learning Among Underserved Students.
-The five-year project, which will run from 2023-2028, will develop, refine, and evaluate CommonLit 360, a promising and scalable program designed to accelerate literacy development among underserved students and build teacher capacity to utilize research-backed routines in English Language Arts instruction for grades 6-10.
+The five-year project, which will run from 2023-2028, will develop, refine, and evaluate CommonLit 360, a promising and scalable program designed to accelerate literacy development among underserved students and build teacher capacity to utilize research-backed routines in English Language Arts instruction.
 CommonLit 360 includes: 1) an OER content-rich digital English Language Arts curriculum; 2) embedded digital formative assessments; 3) on-demand teacher professional development; 4) data for schools to drive continuous improvement, and; 5) 24/7 tech support.
 Through this project, CommonLit aims to further develop the platform technology and refine the program services to support fidelity of implementation.
-The implementation of CL360 will involve approximately 60,000 students per year and almost 80 schools across four school districts.
-The combined impact and implementation study will involve two distinct though interrelated research strands.
-The first strand will entail a cluster randomized controlled trial to estimate the causal impact of CL360 on student literacy development.
-A second qualitative strand will examine aspects of CL360 and its implementation in these schools, with a particular focus on variability in program efficacy across grades, schools, and districts.
+The implementation of CommonLit 360 involves approximately 30,000 students per year and over 50 middle schools across 12 school districts in 10 states.
+The combined impact and implementation study involves two distinct though interrelated research strands.
+The first strand entails a comparative interrupted time series (CITS) design to estimate the causal impact of CommonLit 360 on student literacy development.
+A second qualitative strand examines aspects of CommonLit 360 and its implementation in these schools, with a particular focus on variability in program efficacy across grades, schools, and districts.

 The Consortium for Policy Research in Education at Teachers College, Columbia University (CPRE-TC) is conducting a formative evaluation of the middle school NYC Solves job-embedded supported providers (JESPs) funded by the Gates Foundation.
 Designed in collaboration with representatives from the Gates Foundation, NYCPS, and the JESPs, this mixed-methods study will contribute to our understanding of how external support providers function within the ecosystem of schools, districts, and central offices to support the implementation of high-quality instructional materials.